Ichiyō Higuchi: Efforts to become a writer

 In 1889, two years after her oldest brother's death, her father died.
 Following a failed business investment by her father, finances were very tight.
-Also, her fiancé, jurist and future governour Saburō Shibuya, soon broke off their engagement.
-At the proposal of her teacher, she moved into the Haginoya as an apprentice, but after a few months, unhappy with what she saw as an inordinate amount of household duties, she moved out again.
+Her fiancé Saburō Shibuya (who later became a prosecutor, a judge, and the governor of Akita Prefecture) soon broke off their engagement.
+At the proposal of her teacher, she moved into the Haginoya as an apprentice, but left after a few months due to being unhappy with what she saw as an inordinate amount of household duties.
 Together with her mother and younger sister Kuniko, she moved to Hongō district, where the women earned their income by sewing and laundry work.
 Seeing the success of a classmate, Kaho Miyake, who had written a novel, Yabu no uguisu (lit.
-"Bush warbler in the grove", 1888), and received abundant royalties, Higuchi decided to become a novelist to support her family.
+"Bush warbler in the grove", 1888) and received abundant royalties, Higuchi decided to become a novelist to support her family.

 Her initial efforts at writing fiction were in the form of a short story.
-In 1891 she met her future advisor who would help, she assumed, connect her with editors: Tosui Nakarai.
-She fell in love with him, not knowing that, at 31, he had a reputation as a womanizer.
-Nor did she realize that he wrote popular literature which aimed to please the general public and in no way wished to be associated with serious literature.
-Her mentor did not return her love for him, and instead treated her as a younger sister.
+In 1891, she met her future advisor, Tōsui Nakarai, who she assumed would help connect her with editors.
+She fell in love with him without knowing that, at 31, he had a reputation as a womanizer, nor did she realize that he wrote popular literature which aimed to please the general public and in no way wished to be associated with serious literature.
+Her mentor did not return her love, and instead treated her as a younger sister.
 This failed relationship would become a recurrent theme in Higuchi's fiction.

-In March 1892, she gave her literary debut with the story Yamizakura (Flowers at Dusk), published in the first issue of the magazine Musashino, under her pen name Ichiyō Higuchi.
+In March 1892, she gave her literary debut with the story Yamizakura (Flowers at Dusk), published in the first issue of the magazine Musashino, under her pen name Higuchi Ichiyō.
 The stories from this first period (1892–1894) suffered from the excessive influence of Heian poetry.
 Higuchi felt compelled to demonstrate her classical literary training.
 The plots were thin, there was little development of character, and they were loaded down by excessive sentiment, especially when compared to what she was writing concurrently in her diary.
-But she was developing rapidly.
-Several of her trademark themes appear; for example, the triangular relationship among a lonely, beautiful, young woman who has lost her parents, a handsome man who has abandoned her (and remains in the background), and a lonely and desperate ragamuffin who falls in love with her.
+However, her style developed rapidly.
+Several of her trademark themes appear: for example, the triangular relationship among a lonely, beautiful, young woman who has lost her parents, a handsome man who has abandoned her (and remains in the background), and a lonely and desperate ragamuffin who falls in love with her.
 Another theme Higuchi repeated was the ambition and cruelty of the Meiji middle class.

 The story Umoregi (lit.
 "In Obscurity") signaled Higuchi's arrival as a professional writer.
 It was published in the prestigious journal Miyako no hana in November and December 1892, only nine months after she had started writing in earnest.
-Her work was noticed and she was recognized as a promising new author.
+Her work was noticed, and she was recognized as a promising new author.